Reeywhaar/tmbliss/cli.md

 * `--dry-run` — Dry run.
 Only show list of files that would be excluded

   Default value: `false`
-* `--allowlist-glob <ALLOWLIST_GLOB>` — Force include file globs into backup. [--allowlist-glob ... --allowlist-glob ...]
+* `--allowlist-glob <ALLOWLIST_GLOB>` — Force include file globs into backup.
+Allows multiple globs. [--allowlist-glob ... --allowlist-glob ...]
-* `--allowlist-path <ALLOWLIST_PATH>` — Force include file paths into backup. [--allowlist-path ./1 --allowlist-path ./2]
+* `--allowlist-path <ALLOWLIST_PATH>` — Force include file paths into backup.
+Allows multiple paths. [--allowlist-path ./1 --allowlist-path ./2]
 * `--skip-glob <SKIP_GLOB>` — Skip file globs from checking.
-Difference with allowlist is that if condition met than program wont do processing for child directories [--skip-glob ... --skip-glob ...]
+Difference with allowlist is that if condition met than program wont do processing for child directories.
+Allows multiple globs. [--skip-glob ... --skip-glob ...]
 * `--skip-path <SKIP_PATH>` — Skip file paths from checking.
-Difference with allowlist is that if condition met than program wont do processing for child directories [--skip-path ./1 --skip-path ./2]
+Difference with allowlist is that if condition met than program wont do processing for child directories.
+Allows multiple paths. [--skip-path ./1 --skip-path ./2]
+* `--skip-errors` — Skip errors when adding or checking exclusion.
+In case of for example insufficient permissions

+  Default value: `true`
+* `--exclude-path <EXCLUDE_PATH>` — Path that should be removed from time machine backup.
+Allows multiple paths. [--exclude-path ./1 --exclude-path ./2]